frankvd/todo-backend/README.md

 host=http://localhost:8888 port=8888 ruby app.rb -o 0.0.0.0
 ~~~

+`host` will be prepended to all HAL links. `port` is the port on which sinatra will serve the app.

 ### Running tests
 Before running `cucumber` to execute the tests, migrate the testing database with the following command: `bundle exec rake db:migrate db=testing.sqlite3`